cloudfordream/Traduction-i18n-CodeIgniter-3/README.md

 If the visitor arrives on the site with a languageless url (/fr/ or /en/ etc) he will be redirected in the language of his cookie or the default language of CodeIgniter if no cookie is present.

+# Future improvement : #

-# Future improvement, support for visitor's browser language. #
+- Support for visitor's browser language.

 # #